The Bankrate promise

 Buying life insurance policies for children

 Most families may not instinctively consider getting life insurance for their children.
 After all, children typically don’t contribute financially to the household and they are generally at a lower risk of death than older individuals.
 However, there are a few reasons life insurance for children could be helpful.
 The first reason would be to account for an untimely passing, in which case you could take out a small policy to cover final expenses.

 Another reason is to lock in an affordable whole life premium at a young age before any pre-existing conditions appear.
 Developing health conditions could make it expensive for a child to get their own insurance later in life as a young or older adult.
 Instead, you could get a policy early and transfer the policy to your child when they turn of age, typically 21 years old.

 Can you buy life insurance for your parents?

-An accelerated death benefit rider helps them tap into their policy funds to pay for long-term care.
-Alternatively, if you’re named the beneficiary for a standard life insurance policy, you’ll receive the benefit when the policyholder passes away.
-This can help replace any income you’ve lost or expenses you’ve incurred if you act as a caregiver in their final years.
+An accelerated death benefit rider could allow them to tap into policy funds to pay for long-term care.
+Alternatively, if you’re named the beneficiary for a standard life insurance policy, you would receive the benefit when the policyholder passes away.
+This might help replace any income you’ve lost or expenses you’ve incurred if you act as a caregiver in their final years.